 - VA Form 22-1995 or 5495 Change of Program or Place of Training (if used VA benefits elsewhere): Can be found online — please type in the form number (either 22-1995 or 22-5495) at the bottom of the page in the “search” space.

-You will need to turn in all forms to the Records Office before we are able to certify your credits using your VA benefits.
-Prior to the start of each semester we will require you to complete a “Continuing VA Student Information” form so please watch for this document in your email and/or snail mail and return it promptly.
-This form will notify us if you’ve taken coursework elsewhere either concurrently or separately over the summer so that we can look for your official transfer transcript prior to certification.
-Please be aware any coursework taken off-campus within your last 32 hours must be pre-approved by the Records Office (please speak with Nadia regarding this matter) and requires a form separate from the “Continuing VA Student Information” form.
+Please note: You will need to turn in all forms to the Office of the Registrar before we are able to certify your credits using your VA benefits.
+Prior to the start of each semester we will require you to complete a VA Education Benefits Certification form, so please watch for this document in your email and return it promptly.
+Please be aware any coursework taken off-campus within your last 32 hours must be pre-approved by the Office of the Registrar and requires completion of the Permission to Add Transfer Courses form.

 – Continuing Students Using VA Benefits at Southwestern